KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 Another important concept to understand is the nature of a <b>Crypto-Condition</b>.
 This technology is part of [an industry-wide standard](https://tools.ietf.org/html/draft-thomas-crypto-conditions-01), and other platforms may use Crypto-Conditions differently.

-Komodo has implemented our own unique version of Crypto-Conditions as a part of the Fluidity framework.
+Komodo has implemented our own unique version of Crypto-Conditions as a part of the Antara framework.
 Here, a Crypto-Condition is a logical expression.
 The expression is executed by electronic signatures and by the hashes of spent transactions.

 The logical expressions of a Crypto-Condition are stored in the scripts of transactions, and also in a supporting C library.
 The library is included during the installation procedure of the associated Smart Chain, and the library evaluates and checks the logical expressions that are stored in the transaction scripts.